 I hope you find the resulting document useful.
 Again, hardware ninjas will already know this stuff; the intended audience is those who want to spend a day (tops) worrying about hardware, and then who want to get back to practicing their craft on a fast, stable, appropriate system without thinking about it.
-The URL is www.adobe.com/go/dv_hw_performance.
+Again, click here for a direct link to the PDF.

 Get articles like this in your inbox: Sign Up